PaddlePaddle/models/fluid/object_detection/README.md

 ### Introduction

 [Single Shot MultiBox Detector (SSD)](https://arxiv.org/abs/1512.02325) framework for object detection is based on a feed-forward convolutional network.
-The early network is a standard convolutional architecture for image classification, such as VGG, ResNet, or MobileNet, which is als called base network.
+The early network is a standard convolutional architecture for image classification, such as VGG, ResNet, or MobileNet, which is also called base network.
 In this tutorial we used [MobileNet](https://arxiv.org/abs/1704.04861).

 ### Data Preparation